sylabs/wlm-operator/README.md

-# Slurm-operator
+# WLM-operator

 [![CircleCI](https://circleci.com/gh/sylabs/wlm-operator.svg?style=svg&circle-token=7222176bc78c1ddf7ea4ea615d2e568334e7ec0a)](https://circleci.com/gh/sylabs/wlm-operator)

-**Slurm operator** is a Kubernetes operator implementation, capable of submitting and monitoring Slurm jobs, while using all of Kubernetes features, such as smart scheduling and volumes.
+**WLM operator** is a Kubernetes operator implementation, capable of submitting and monitoring WLM jobs, while using all of Kubernetes features, such as smart scheduling and volumes.

-Slurm operator connects Kubernetes node with a whole Slurm cluster, which enables multi-cluster scheduling.
+WLM operator connects Kubernetes node with a whole WLM cluster, which enables multi-cluster scheduling.
-In other words, Kubernetes integrates with Slurm as one to many.
+In other words, Kubernetes integrates with WLM as one to many.

-Each Slurm partition(queue) is represented as a dedicated virtual node in Kubernetes.
-Slurm operator can automatically discover Slurm partition resources(CPUs, memory, nodes, wall-time) and propagates them to Kubernetes by labeling virtual node.
+Each WLM partition(queue) is represented as a dedicated virtual node in Kubernetes.
+WLM operator can automatically discover WLM partition resources(CPUs, memory, nodes, wall-time) and propagates them to Kubernetes by labeling virtual node.
 Those node labels will be respected during Slurm job scheduling so that a job will appear only on a suitable partition with enough resources.

+Right now WLM-operator supports only SLURM clusters.
+But it's easy to add a support for another WLM.
+For it you need to implement a [GRPc server](https://github.com/sylabs/wlm-operator/blob/master/pkg/workload/api/workload.proto).
+You can use [current SLURM implementation](https://github.com/sylabs/wlm-operator/blob/master/internal/red-box/api/slurm.go) as a reference.

 <p align="center">
   <img style="width:100%;" height="600" src="./docs/integration.svg">